IQSS/Data-Tags/README.md

   * Folding expressions
   * Snippets

-You can learn more about DataTags [here](http://datatags.org).
+You can learn more about DataTags and PolicyModels [here](http://datatags.org).
+A [PolicyModels](http://datatagginglibrary.readthedocs.io) tutorial is also available.

+\* Formerly: DataTags

 ---

-This project was initial implemented as part of "Topics in DataTags" class at the Computer Science department of Ben-Gurion University of the Negev, Israel.
+This project was initially implemented as part of "Topics in DataTags" class at the Computer Science department of Ben-Gurion University of the Negev, Israel.